Published at: 2025-10-30

 picture coming soon:

-Proceed to the next step, paste the following code into the function input field, and click Save to complete the setup.
+• After proceeding to the next step, copy and paste the following script into the function editor and save to create the validation function:

 Map requestParam = [